alanng10/class-lang/Docue/Article/Single/a.md

 Ref is 64 bits, same as Class Lang.

 Single memory management is manual memory management.
-Single NewOperate and ShareOperate memory allocation does not have auto delete.
+Single NewOperate and ShareOperate have memory allocation.
+The memory allocation does not have auto delete.

 Single has DeleteExecute.
 DeleteExecute is execute that delete any.